lashd/mirage/README.md

 ---------
 #### What do I get?
 ##### 1: Run more than one instance of Mirage per machine.
-##### 2: Programmatic interface for starting and stopping mirage
+##### 2: Programmatic interface for starting and stopping Mirage
 The client API now includes the ability to start and stop Mirage locally.
-No more calling out to the command line in your test suite.
+No more calling out to the command line.

 **Example Usage:** (See rdoc for full details)